sgunonu/DataSafe/LabGuide100000.md

     1. Leave **Create** selected.
     2. Name the sensitive data model as **SDM1**.
     3. Enable **Show and save sample data** so that Data Discovery retrieves sample data for each sensitive column, if it's available.
-    4. Select your resource group. **what not sure which one to select so i chose "datasafe"**
+    4. Select your resource group.
     5. Click **Continue**.
 -	On the **Select Schemas for Sensitive Data Discovery** page, select the schema that you want Data Discovery to search.
 In this case, select the **HCM1** schema, and click **Continue**.
 <!-- Image 4.4-->